spiffe/spiffe/README.md

 * An API specification for issuing and/or retrieving SVIDs.
 This is the *Workload API*.

-The SPIFFE Project has a reference implementation, the SPIRE (the SPIFFE Runtime Environment), that, in addition to the above, it:
+The SPIFFE Project has a reference implementation, the SPIRE (the SPIFFE Runtime Environment), that in addition to the above, it:

 * Performs node and workload attestation.